 The Department of Education is proud to host a biennial Queensland Positive Behaviour for Learning (PBL) Conference.
 Previous PBL conferences have attracted delegates from state schools all over Queensland, as well as delegates from interstate and other educational jurisdictions.
 Keynote speakers have included international experts in the field of positive behaviour support such as George Sugai, Tim Lewis, Terry Scott and Kent McIntosh.

-The 2019 PBL conference (PDF, 822KB) will be held at the Brisbane Convention and Exhibition Centre, from 24-26 June.
-Registrations are set to open early 2019.
+The 2019 PBL conference will be held at the Brisbane Convention and Exhibition Centre, from 24-26 June.
 The conference is open to all state schools, with delegates from other jurisdictions and sectors welcome.

 2019 Conference Keynote Speakers

 Catherine Bradshaw is a professor and the Associate Dean for

 Research and Faculty Development at the Curry School of Education at the